 </div>

 Right click the solution name in the solution explorer and select properties.
-Here select Multiple Startup Project.
+Here, select Multiple Startup Project.
 Make sure to select “Start” for both these project as shown in the below image.

 Now run the app in visual studio, you will see a joke displayed on the page.
-Check the below image where I have shown this thing.

 The Multi Project ASP.NET Core app is ready and it’s time to create Multi-Containers for it using Docker Compose.